Stamp Duty Calculator

 Can I trust online stamp duty calculators?

-Reputable online stamp duty calculators that use the official HMRC rates are trustworthy.
-Our calculator uses the exact same rates as HMRC and is updated whenever rates change (most recently for the April 2025 threshold adjustments).
-The advantage of established third-party calculators is that they often provide more features, better explanations, and coverage of all UK regions.
-To verify a calculator is accurate, cross-check results against the official HMRC calculator for a few test scenarios.
-Be wary of calculators that ask for personal information beyond the property price and buyer type, or those that seem outdated.
+Reputable online SDLT calculators that use the official rates are trustworthy.
+Our calculator uses the exact same rates as HMRC and is updated whenever rates change, including the April 2025 threshold reversal and the December 2024 Scotland ADS increase to 8%.
+To verify any calculator, cross-check a few test scenarios against the official HMRC tool.
+Be wary of calculators that ask for personal information beyond the property price and buyer type.
 Our calculator requires no registration and never stores your data.

 What information do I need for the calculator?